mathieu-benoit/asp-dot-net-core-on-azure-web-app/README.md

 ![Architecture Overview](/docs/imgs/Process-Overview-Windows.PNG)

-Details could be found here: [Build - CI](/docs/AspDotNetCore-AppServiceWindows-CI.md)
+For the Build definition, details could be found here: [Build - CI](/docs/AspDotNetCore-AppServiceWindows-CI.md)

 Here are the DevOps practices highlighted within this CI pipeline:
 - CI/Build triggered at each commit on the master branch